-Facebook’s Oversight Board upheld the social network’s decision to ban Trump
+Facebook’s Oversight Board upholds ban on Trump.
+At least for now.

 The last straw came on Jan.
 6, when Trump’s comments on Twitter appeared to encourage the Capitol insurrection, Zuckerberg said, and the company said it would suspend him indefinitely.

 Facebook referred its decision about Trump to the Oversight Board shortly afterward.
-The board, which is less than a year old and had yet to decide a case at the time, was first conceived by Zuckerberg as a way to outsource the thorniest content moderation decisions without having the government intervene.
+The board, which is less than a year old and had yet to decide a case at the time, was first conceived by Zuckerberg in 2018 as a way to outsource the thorniest content moderation decisions without having the government intervene.

-Over the past few months, members spanning time zones from Taiwan to San Francisco connected on videoconference calls to pore over more than 9,000 public comments on the matter, including from Trump himself, according to people familiar with the board who spoke on the condition of anonymity to discuss the process.
+Over the past few months, members spanning time zones from Taiwan to San Francisco connected on videoconference calls to pore over more than 9,000 public comments on the matter, including from Trump himself, according to the board.

+In a letter submitted to the board on Trump’s behalf, asking the board to reconsider the suspension, Trump’s allies said it was “inconceivable that either of those two posts can be viewed as a threat to public safety, or an incitement to violence.”
+It also claimed all “genuine” Trump supporters at the capital that day were law-abiding, and that “outside forces” were involved.

+In its decision, the board faulted Facebook for making “arbitrary” decisions on the fly, and said that the company had no published criteria for suspending a user indefinitely.
+Facebook’s normal penalties are removing a comment, a time-limited suspension or disabling the user’s account permanently, the board said.

-The much-anticipated decision by the Oversight Board is an experiment in the policing of political speech online — and the first major test of a new system Facebook put in place to essentially front-run the possibility of the government stepping in to play that role, experts say.
+Facebook has called the board an “experiment” in the policing of political speech online, and experts say that Wednesday’s decision was the first major test of a new system Facebook put in place to essentially front-run the possibility of the government stepping in to play that role.

 “This doesn’t begin and end with Donald Trump,” said Nathaniel Persily, a Stanford Law School professor.
 “They’ve got all kinds of elections coming up around the world.”